MicrosoftDocs/cloud-adoption-framework/docs/secure/security-top-10.md

 ### What

-Educate your security and IT teams on the cloud security journey and the changes they'll be navigating including:
+Educate your security and IT teams on the cloud security journey and the changes they'll be navigating, including:

-- Changes to threats in the cloud
+- Threats in the cloud
 - Shared responsibility model and how it impacts security
 - Cultural and role/responsibility changes that typically come with cloud adoption

 ### Why

 Moving to the cloud is a significant change that requires a shift in mindset and approach for security.
-While the outcomes security provides to the organization won't change, the best way to accomplish these outcomes in the cloud often changes, sometimes significantly.
+While the outcomes that security provides to the organization won't change, the best way to accomplish these outcomes in the cloud often changes, sometimes significantly.

-The transition to the cloud is similar to moving from a standalone house into a high-rise apartment building.
-You still have basic infrastructure (like plumbing and electricity) and do similar activities (such as socializing, cooking, TV and internet, and so on).
-However, there's often quite a difference in what comes with the building, who provides and maintains them, and your daily routine.
+The transition to the cloud is similar to moving from a standalone house to a high-rise apartment building.
+You still have basic infrastructure, like plumbing and electricity, and do similar activities, such as socializing, cooking, TV and internet, and so on.
+However, there's often quite a difference in what comes with the building, who provides and maintains it, and your daily routine.

 ### Who

-Everyone in the security and IT organization with any security responsibilities should be familiar with this context and the changes (from CIO/CISO to technical practitioners).
+Everyone in the security and IT organization with any security responsibility should be familiar with this context.
+They should also be familiar with the changes from the CIO or CISO to technical practitioners.

 ### How

 Provide teams with the context required to successfully deploy and operate during the transition to the cloud environment.

-Microsoft has published the following lessons that customers and IT organization have learned on their journeys to the cloud:
+Microsoft has published the following lessons that customers and IT organization have learned on their journeys to the cloud.

 - How [security roles and responsibilities](../organize/cloud-security.md) are evolving in the security organization
 - [Evolution of threat environment, roles, and digital strategies](/security/compass/microsoft-security-compass-introduction#evolution-of-threat-environment-roles--digital-strategies-2004)
 - [Transformation of security, strategies, tools, and threats](/security/compass/microsoft-security-compass-introduction#transformation-of-security-strategies-tools--threats-1513)
 - [Learnings from Microsoft experience securing hyperscale cloud environment](/security/compass/microsoft-security-compass-introduction#microsoft-security-practices-1349) that can help you on your journey

-Also see the Azure Security Benchmark [gs-3: align organization roles, responsibilities, and accountabilities](/security/benchmark/azure/security-controls-v2-governance-strategy#gs-3-align-organization-roles-responsibilities-and-accountabilities).
+Also, see the Azure Security Benchmark [gs-3: align organization roles, responsibilities, and accountabilities](/security/benchmark/azure/security-controls-v2-governance-strategy#gs-3-align-organization-roles-responsibilities-and-accountabilities).

 ## 2. People: Educate teams on cloud security technology